OmarSherif96/javascript-tomcat-skeleton/README.md

 # How to use this project ?

-1) Simply add the content of your javascript build into the src folder of this project
+1) Simply add the content of your javascript build into the WebContent folder of this project

 2) Export the project to war file so you can deploy it on Tomcat